DIY Shiplap Accent Wall: Your 10-Step Tutorial

-You don’t need to be a contractor with decades of experience to install your own shiplap wall… you just need to know the process behind doing it the right way!
+You don’t need to be a contractor with decades of experience to install a DIY shiplap wall… you just need to know how to do it the right way!

-Achieving this rustic look, popularized by the tv show Fixer Upper (and often highlighted in This Old House’s Idea House projects) does, however, take a little planning.
-So, in this easy 10-step tutorial, we break down the process, from start to finish.
+Achieving this rustic look, popularized by Chip and Joanna Gaines on the home improvement TV show Fixer Upper (and often highlighted in This Old House’s Idea House projects) does, however, take a little planning.
+So, in this easy 10-step shiplap tutorial, we break down the process, from start to finish.

-For those who require a more visual “how-to,” check out our most recent video—How to Install Shiplap – The Only Tutorial You Need—where we partner with Christy at Oak Hill Millworks for a quick facelift to the accent wall in her own home!
+Want to watch the process?
+Check out our video, “How to Install Shiplap – The Only Tutorial You Need,” where we partner with Christy at Oak Hill Millworks for a quick facelift to the accent wall in her own home!

 Before you get started, make sure you’re familiar with cutting boards to length and using a jigsaw to notch shapes or curves.
 If you don’t know how to do this, have someone who DOES on standby to help!